spring-io/dataflow.spring.io/content/documentation/4-batch-developer-guides/2-batch/1-simple-task.md

 We will start from the [Spring Initializr](https://start.spring.io/) and create a Spring Cloud Task application.

-NOTE: All code for this project can be found here: https://github.com/cppwfs/edutasksamples
+NOTE: All code for this project can be found [here](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/batch-developer-guides/batch/batchsamples).

 ## Development